-In Artificial Intelligence, one of the main properties characterizing an approach is how it represents entities (and relations).
-The approaches can be categorized into two classes: symbolic methods, where entities are represented using symbols (e.g. strings or natural numbers), and sub-symbolic methods, where entities are represented using numerical or distributed representations.
+In neurosymbolic artificial intelligence, approaches can be characterized by the way they represents entities and relationships in two classes: symbolic methods, where entities are represented using symbols such as strings and natural numbers, and subsymbolic methods, where entities are represented using numerical or distributed representations.

-Symbolic representations include atoms (an, bob), numbers(4, -3.5), variables (X, Y) and structured terms $f(t_1, ... ,t_n)$ where $f$ is a functor and the $t_i$ are constants, variables or structured terms.
-These structured terms are a flexible and powerful way of representing entities as they can represent relations, lists, trees, ...
-Sub-symbolic AI systems, such as neural networks require that entities are represented numerically.
-This includes vectors, matrices and tensors.
-For the sake of this Section, we will call these sub-symbolic representations or sub-symbols.
-Sub-symbolic AI systems tend to require that the representations have a fixed size and dimensionality.
+Symbolic representations include constants $(an, bob)$, numbers $(4, -3.5)$, variables $(X, Y)$ and structured terms $f(t_1, ... ,t_n)$ where $f$ is a functor and the $t_i$ are constants, variables or structured terms.
+Structured terms are a powerful construct that can represent arbitrary structures over entities, such as relations, lists or trees. subsymbolic AI systems, such as neural networks, require that entities are represented numerically using vectors, matrices or tensors.
+Throughout this this section, we will call these subsymbolic representations or subsymbols. subsymbolic AI systems usually require that these representations have a fixed size and dimensionality.
 Exceptions require special architectures and are still the subject of active research (e.g. RNNs for list-like inputs or GCNs~\cite{gcn} for graph-type inputs).

-\paragraph{Comparing entities} How entities can be compared depend on their representations.
-A powerful and elegant mechanism for reasoning with symbols in logic is {\em unification}.
-Essentially, it calculates the most general substitution that makes two symbols equal, if it exists.
-For instance, the atomic expressions $p(a,Y)$ and $p(X,b)$ can be unified using the substitution $\{X=a, Y=b\}$.
-Although it is a powerful mechanism, unification does not say anything about the similarity of two terms.
-Conversely, due to their numerical nature, calculating the similarity between sub-symbols is straightforward.
+\paragraph{Comparing representations} A powerful and elegant mechanism for reasoning with symbols in logic is {\em unification}.
+Essentially, it calculates the most general substitution that makes two symbols syntactically equal, if it exists.
+This does not allow one to compare two different entities, but allows one to find what two structured terms have in common.
+For instance, the terms $p(a,Y)$ and $p(X,b)$ can be unified using the substitution $\{X=a, Y=b\}$.
+Conversely, due to their numerical nature, calculating the similarity between subsymbols is straightforward.
 Similarity metrics such as the radial-basis function or distance metrics such as the L1 and L2 norm can be used.
-However, it is not straight-forward to decide when two sub-symbolically represented entities are equal.
+However, it is not clear when to decide that two subsymbolically represented entities are the same.